PayDock/mobile-sdk-doc/digital-wallet-widgets/paypalvault.md

 > **Note**:
 >
 > PayPalSDKException: result of vaulting a PayPal payment method completes with an error.
-> MissingParamsException: inidicates missing either the `client_id` and/or `setup_token` before initialising PayPal SDK.
-This is an edge case and is only used as a pre-caution.

 | Exception                         | Description                                                                                   | Error Model            |
 | :-------------------------------- | :-------------------------------------------------------------------------------------------- | :--------------------- |